 Segmentations can be simple or complex, it is about finding out what approach works for your business and your customers.
 Quite simply, they are tools for understanding buyer behaviour, the triggers for purchase and personalising the experience you offer your customer.

-Targeted sales and marketing activity starts by being more effective with your resources, but ends with your customers getting useful offers at the right time, feeling more understood and feeling more valued.
+Targeted sales and marketing activity starts by being more effective with your resources, but ends with your customers getting relevant communications at the right time, feeling more understood and feeling more valued.
 They get a better experience from you, which leads to loyalty and growth.